Greenlandic people in Denmark: "Mistaken equality"

 The ambiguity surrounding the classification of Greenlandic people in the CPR has been referred to as "mistaken equality".
 It can mean that newly arrived Greenlanders do not have access to government support programs designed for immigrants.
 There are organisations such as the Greenlandic House that aim to assist recent Greenlandic immigrants to Denmark with job-hunting and finding long-term accommodation.
 According to Jeppe Sørensen, director of a Greenlandic House in Aalborg, it can be hard to find those in need of help because they are not registered in the CPR as Greenlandic.
 There is also the possibility that by reaching out to Greenlanders, they risk offending the majority of Greenlanders who live comfortably and don't need assistance.

 Despite recommendations by the UN Committee on Elimination of Racial Discrimination, the Danish government continues to disallow ethnicity being mentioned in the CPR.
 The UN Committee warned this will inhibit an analysis of the "economic, social and cultural rights of vulnerable groups".

 Geography

 In Denmark

-Denmark's five largest cities are where most Greenlandic Danes are based.
-These cities are Copenhagen, Aarhus, Odense, Aalborg and Frederiksberg.
+Denmark's four largest cities are where most Greenlandic Danes are based.
+These cities are Copenhagen, Aarhus, Odense and Aalborg.

 In Greenland

 Emigration from Greenland is predominantly from Nuuk with 664 people leaving in 2019.
-Other towns with notable emigrations are Sisimuit with 103 people emigrating in 2019, 93 from Ilulissat, 86 people from Qaqortoq and 49 from Tasiilaq.
+Other towns with notable emigrations are Sisimiut with 103 people emigrating in 2019, 93 from Ilulissat, 86 people from Qaqortoq and 49 from Tasiilaq.
 According to Statista, 1 849 people emigrated from Greenland to Denmark in 2020.